-How does the hearing officer make the decision?
+How does the IHO make the decision?

-The decision of the hearing officer is made on substantive grounds based on a determination whether the school provided your child with a FAPE.
-If your request for a hearing includes or is based on alleged procedural violations, the hearing officer may find that your child did not receive a FAPE only if he or she finds that the procedural violations occurred and that they:
+The decision of the IHO is made on substantive grounds based on a determination whether the school provided your child with a FAPE.
+If your request for a hearing includes or is based on alleged procedural violations, the IHO may find that your child did not receive a FAPE only if he or she finds that the procedural violations occurred and that they:

-- (1) Impeded your child's right to a FAPE, - (2) Significantly impeded your opportunity to participate in the decision making process regarding the provision of FAPE, or
+- (1) Impeded your child's right to a FAPE, - (2) Significantly impeded your opportunity to participate in the decision making process regarding the provision of a FAPE, or